Kurds in Sweden: Political representation

+In October 2019, thousands of Swedish Kurds staged a protest in Stockholm over Turkey's military operation in northeastern Syria.

 In Sweden there are several MP of Kurdish descent such Amineh Kakabaveh, Gulan Avci, Lawen Redar, Sara Gille or Kadir Kasirga.
 Kakabaveh was delivered the majority vote for that the Social Democrat Magdalena Andersson would become Swedish Prime Minister in 2021.
-As in April 2022 Sweden made an accession bid to join NATO, Turkey demanded that Sweden ends its alleged support for the Kurdish People's Defense Units (YPG) and Kurdistan Workers' Party (PKK).
+As in May 2022 Sweden made an accession bid to join NATO, Turkey demanded that Sweden ends its alleged support for the Kurdish People's Defense Units (YPG) and Kurdistan Workers' Party (PKK).

-Honor killings

-The 26-year-old Kurdish woman Fadime Şahindal was murdered by her father in an honour killing in 2002.
-Kurdish organizations were criticized by prime minister Göran Persson for not doing enough to prevent honour killings.
-Pela Atroshi was a Kurdish girl who was shot by her uncle in a brutal honour killing.
-The murder of Pela and Fadime gave rise to the formation of the human rights organization Never Forget Pela and Fadime (GAPF).
-GAPF is a politically and religiously independent and secular nonprofit organization working against honor-related violence and oppression.
-The organization's name is taken from Pela Atroshi and Fadime Sahindal which is Sweden's best-known and high-profile cases of honor killings.
-The honor killing of Sara, an Iraqi Kurdish girl, was the first publicized honor killing in Sweden.
-These three prominent cases of Sara, Pela and Fadime, brought the notion of honour killings into Swedish discourse.